h3xar0n/my_security_plus/README.md

   - Transport mode
   - AH
   - ESP
+  - Functions without a dependency of time synchronization, so would be unaffected by NTP breaking.
 * Split tunnel vs. full tunnel
 * TLS
   - Also used to encrypt mail traffic on protocols such as SMTP (SMTPS).